Joint Base Charleston: Marines

-Federal Complex (former Charleston Naval Base), North Charleston
+Federal complex (former Charleston Naval Base), North Charleston

-The multi-use Federal Complex contains a home port for 6 roll-on/roll-off (RO-RO) Ready Reserve Force ships, 4 Coast Guard National Security Cutters, and 2 National Oceanic and Atmospheric Administration (NOAA) research ships.
-In October 2020, the Coast Guard purchased an additional 166 acre and additional piers on the former Naval complex to construct a super base, so as to consolidate all Charleston-area facilities and to become the home port for five Security Cutters and additional offshore cutters.
-In 2024, construction began on the $160 million project to build a new headquarters, renovate one pier, and repair a shoreside bulkhead.
+The former NAVBASE Charleston has been transformed into a multi-use federal complex (231 acres) with 17 government and military tenants, as well as home-port for 6 RO-RO Military Sealift Command ships, 4 Coast Guard National Security Cutters (NSCs), and 2 NOAA Research Ships.
+In October 2020, the Coast Guard purchased 166 acres and two piers on the former naval complex to construct a super base, so as to consolidate all Charleston area facilities and become the home-port for five NSCs and additional Offshore Patrol Cutters (OPCs).
+Construction of the Coast Guard base began in 2024 for the $160 million project to build a new headquarters, renovate Pier November for Heritage class cutters, and repair a shore-side bulkhead.
 Additional construction projects valued at $590 million will be forthcoming.
-In July 2025 solicitations were advertised for the design build of $98 million dollars of additional Coast Guard Base improvements.
-This will include a guard house and visitor center, medical and dental facility, utility improvements, and road improvements.
-Also, a $60 million contract was awarded to renovate the NOAA pier and construct shoreside power and warehouse facilities.
+In July 2025 solicitations were advertised for the design build of $98 million of additional Coast Guard base improvements.
+This will include a guardhouse and visitor center, a medical and dental facility, utility improvements, and road improvements.
+In 2026 a contract was signed to renovate Pier Mike for home-porting four Offshore Cutters.
+In July 2026 a $230 million dollar Coast Guard contract was signed to construct a 90,000-square-foot engineering complex, including spaces to accommodate facilities engineering and naval engineering units, electronics support, industrial production, boat storage, shipping and receiving, and hazardous materials storage, Construct a 120,000-square-foot multi functional building to support a 75-room unaccompanied personnel housing structure, a galley large enough to serve 650 patrons, a fitness center, and an exchange and Construct a parking structure to support personnel working on vessels home ported at Base Charleston.
+Lastly, a $60 million contract was awarded to renovate the NOAA pier and construct shore-side power and warehouse facilities.